Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-InPerson.md

 ## Encrypted PIN Pad

-By leveraging the third party EMV-enabled payments solution, the customer's payment transactions are encrypted via a multi-layered security approach.
+By leveraging the third-party EMV-enabled payments solution, the customer's payment transactions are encrypted via a multi-layered security approach.
 The terminal or software processes the transaction with a plug and play, semi-integrated solution and submits the RESTful request to Commerce Hub.
 This makes the encrypted PIN Pad solution to be the most secure option for businesses leveraging it.

 **Begin integration with Commerce Hub with an [Encrypted PIN Pad](?path=docs/In-Person/Integrations/Encrypted-PIN-Pad.md).**